method5/method5/administer_method5.md

 1: Install Method5 on remote databases.
 ---------------------------------------

 Run this command on the management server, as a DBA, to generate a SQL*Plus script.
-(It's a long script, you might want to use an IDE like SQL Developer so you easily save the output.)
+It's a big script, use a GUI program like Oracle SQL Developer so you can easily save the output.

 	select method5.method5_admin.generate_remote_install_script() from dual;

 Run that generated script on *every* new database, as SYSDBA.
-This is the only step that must be run on every database, and it only needs to be run once.  *TIP* This may take a while, you can start with a few databases and come back to this step later.
+This is the only step that must be run on every database, and it only needs to be run once.
+This may take a while, you can start with a few databases and come back to this step later.

 Run these commands on the management server as a DBA and view the results.